 Our company enters into operating leases for real estate, office equipment and other assets, substantially all of which are used in connection with its operations.
+The determination of whether an arrangement qualifies as a lease occurs at the inception of the arrangement.
 We recognize, for leases longer than one year, a right-of-use asset representing the right to use the underlying asset for the lease term, and a lease liability representing the obligation to make payments.
 The lease term is generally determined based on the contractual maturity of the lease.
 For leases where our company has the option to terminate or extend the lease, an assessment of the likelihood of exercising the option is incorporated into the determination of the lease term.
 Such assessment is initially performed at the inception of the lease and is updated if events occur that impact the original assessment.

 An operating lease right-of-use asset is initially determined based on the operating lease liability, adjusted for initial direct costs, lease incentives and amounts paid at or prior to lease commencement.
-At June 30, 2020, the right-of-use assets are included in operating lease right-of-use assets, net with the corresponding lease liabilities included in accounts payable and accrued expenses in the consolidated statement of financial condition.
+This amount is then amortized over the lease term.
+We account for lease and nonlease components separately.
+At June 30, 2021, the right-of-use assets are included in operating lease right-of-use assets, net with the corresponding lease liabilities included in accounts payable and accrued expenses in the consolidated statement of financial condition.
 See Note 10 for information about operating leases.